okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />

 > **Note:** This feature is only available as a part of the Identity Engine.
-Please [contact support](https://support.okta.com/) for further information.
+[Contact support](https://support.okta.com/) for information on the Identity Engine.

 > **Note:** Within the Identity Engine, this feature is only supported for [authentication policies](#authentication-policy).